Alimov-8/django-bookstore-app/README.md

     • static config - url,root,dirs,finders // static files configuration for production
     • static files and collectstatic // production-ready directory of all the static files in our project
     • HomePage, static AboutPage
-    • Django Crispy Forms // The popular 3rd party package django-crispy-forms provides a host of welcome upgrades
+    • Django Crispy Forms // The django-crispy-forms provides a host of welcome upgrades
     • Testing AboutPage // Unit Tests

  #